Please note this post may contain affiliate links.

 Substitutions

-- Spinach: Fresh spinach, can be substituted with frozen spinach.
-Simply thaw it and squeeze out the excess water before using it in the recipe.
+- Spinach: Fresh spinach can be substituted with frozen spinach.
+Thaw it and squeeze out the excess water before using it in the recipe.

-- Cashews: If you’re allergic to cashews, or don’t have any on hand, pine nuts are a great substitute.
-You can also use pumpkin seeds (pepitas) or shelled sunflower seeds to make it nut-free, however these will impart a slighlty different flavour.
-Alternatively, you could omit cashews and just reduce the milk volume, adding more to the blender gradually until you have reached a desired consistency.
+- Cashews: If you’re allergic to cashews or don’t have any on hand, pine nuts are a great substitute.
+You can also use pumpkin seeds (pepitas) or shelled sunflower seeds to make it nut-free.
+However, these will impart a slightly different flavor.
+Alternatively, you could omit cashews and reduce the milk volume, gradually adding more to the blender until you have reached the desired consistency.

-- Olive Oil: Olive oil can be substituted with any other mild-flavored oil, such as avocado oil or grapeseed oil.
+- Olive Oil: Olive oil can be substituted with any other mild-flavored oil, such as avocado or grapeseed.

-- Soy Milk: If you don’t have soy milk, you can substitute it with almond milk or any other plant-based milk.
+- Soy Milk: If you don’t have soy milk, you can substitute it with almond or plant-based milk.

-- Sundried Tomatoes: The flavour won’t have as much kick, but sundried tomatoes can be substituted with halved cherry tomatoes.
+- Sundried Tomatoes: The flavor will kick less, but sundried tomatoes can be substituted with halved cherry tomatoes.

-- Linguine or Spaghetti: You can use any type of pasta shape you prefer.
+- Linguine or Spaghetti: You can use any pasta shape you prefer.

-- Nutritional Yeast: This can be found in health food stores or the health food aisle of major supermarkets.
-If you can’t get your hands on a packet, nutritional yeast can be substituted with grated parmesan cheese or vegan parmesan cheese.
+- Nutritional Yeast: Find this in health food stores or the health food aisle of major supermarkets.
+Suppose you can’t get your hands on a packet.
+In that case, nutritional yeast can be substituted with grated or vegan parmesan cheese.

 Additions